25 June 2014

-The Reed Elsevier Environmental Challenge shortlist has been announced, highlighting five innovative ideas to provide sustainable access to safe water and sanitation.
-Winners will be announced in September at World Water Week in Stockholm and also featured in Elsevier’s Journal of Water Research.
-The first prize winner will receive $50,000 and the second place winner will receive $25,000.
+The Reed Elsevier Environmental Challenge shortlist has been announced, highlighting four innovative ideas to provide sustainable access to safe water and sanitation.
+Winners will be announced in September and will also be featured in Elsevier’s journal Water Research.
+The first prize winner will receive $50,000 with $25,000 for second place.

-In addition, a WASH Alliance prize of $15,000 will be given for the first time to the third place finisher.
-The Wash Alliance is a consortium of six Dutch NGOs promoting hygienic use of sustainable water and sanitation for all.
+In addition, a WASH Alliance prize of $15,000 will be given again this year to the third place finisher.
+The WASH Alliance is a consortium of six Dutch NGOs promoting hygienic use of sustainable water and sanitation for all.
 All three winners will also be reimbursed for relevant training and professional development up to $2,500 each.

-The shortlisted projects offer a range of affordable and accessible solutions to water and sanitation challenges in the developing world encompassing ecological sanitation waste treatment in Haiti; electro-chemical arsenic removal in Bangladesh; a solar-powered floating sanitation system also in Bangladesh; smartphone technology to map water points in Uganda; and improved sanitation facilities for rural villages in Cambodia.
+The shortlisted projects offer a range of affordable and accessible solutions to water and sanitation challenges in the developing world.
+They include a ceramic disk water filter and storage system in Guatemala; an automated chlorine dosing device in Bangladesh; a unisex urinal producing fertiliser in Uganda; and a waterborne waste treatment system for floating households in Cambodia.
 Shortlisted candidates will receive one year’s full access to relevant Reed Elsevier publications such as the Journal of Water Research to help them advance their work.

-Projects were evaluated by water researchers and a panel of expert judges including Dr. Sarah Bell, Senior Lecturer in Environmental Engineering, University College London; Dr. Prasad Modak, Executive President of the Environmental Management Centre in India; Professor Gang Pan, Research Center for Eco-environmental Sciences, Chinese Academy of Sciences; Dr. Mark van Loosdrecht, Professor of Biochemical Engineering, Delft University of Technology; and Hanny Mass, Programme Manager of the Dutch WASH Alliance.
-Key criteria for the Reed Elsevier Environmental Challenge are solutions that are replicable, scalable, sustainable, and innovative, which have practical applicability and involve local communities and other key stakeholders.
+Projects were evaluated by water researchers and a panel of expert judges including Dr Sarah Bell, Senior Lecturer in Environmental Engineering, University College London; Dr Prasad Modak, Executive President of the Environmental Management Centre in India; Professor Gang Pan, Research Center for Eco-environmental Sciences, Chinese Academy of Sciences; Dr Mark van Loosdrecht, Professor of Biochemical Engineering, Delft University of Technology; and Hanny Mass, Programme Manager of the Dutch WASH Alliance.
+Key criteria for the Reed Elsevier Environmental Challenge are solutions that are replicable, scalable, sustainable and innovative.
+They must also have practical applicability and involve local communities and other key stakeholders.

 The Reed Elsevier Environmental Challenge was launched in 2011 to contribute to the Water for Life Decade, established by the UN General Assembly between 2005 and 2015.
 The aim of the Water for Life Decade is to support the Millennium Development Goal of reducing by half the proportion of the population without sustainable access to safe drinking water and basic sanitation.
 World Health Organisation data from 2011 showed 768m people are dependent on unsafe drinking water sources, and 2.5bn people lack access to improved sanitation facilities.

-To learn more about the Environmental Challenge, please visit the Environmental Challenge website.
+To learn more, please visit the Environmental Challenge website.
 You can see videos of previous winning projects here, and details on Reed Elsevier’s corporate responsibility agenda here.